patunki/dotfiles/README.md

 ```

 ## Notice!
-**If this doesn't work or you experience weird gitching** go to the bottom of the 'rc.lua' script in .config/awesome and comment out the line:
+**If this doesn't work or you experience weird glitching** go to the bottom of the 'rc.lua' script in .config/awesome and comment out the line:
 ```
 awful.spawn.with_shell("picom")
 ```